Inkshaded/digital-media-archiving-system/Patterns.md

 ### Mediator - Behavioral - Reduces chaotic dependencies between objects (Handlers are an example of this)
 ----
+ArchiveApp connects the archive subsystems together and allows communication between them whilst preventing dependencies between them, making it the Mediator for pretty much all subsystems of the app

 ### Memento - Behavioral - Saves and restores state of object without revealing details of implementation
 ----